-The European Community has formally adopted several Directives that apply to Medical Devices.
+The European Community has formally adopted several Directives (or regulations – see below) that apply to the Europe Medical Devices Registration.
 This means that any company, interested in selling a product in one of the European Community countries, must comply with the requirements of the applicable Directive and must mark its product with the CE symbol according to those requirements.
 From May 2020 the Medical Device Regulation 2017/745 which entered into force on 25 May 2017 will become mandatory and will replace the Medical Device Directive and the Active Implantable Medical Device Directive (those will no longer be an option to obtain CE marking).
 Regarding the In Vitro Diagnostic Regulation 2017/746 the date of entry into force was also 25 May 2017 and it will become mandatory on 26 May 2022.

 The requirements of the CE can be divided into two major categories: